Charlie Dolling: World War I and later career

 Dolling was studying and working in England when World War I began in 1914.
 He enlisted in the Royal Army Medical Corps in 1915 and served in Egypt, at the 15th RAMC Hospital in Alexandria, and in France.
 He returned to Australia in 1921.

 He captained South Australia in his last three first-class matches in 1922–23, two of them against the visiting MCC team.
 In Adelaide cricket for West Torrens in 1922–23 he made 856 runs at an average of 71.33, setting a new club record.

-On 13 February 1923, at St Paul's Anglican Church, Adelaide, he married Dorothy Clarke, a New Zealander with a degree in advanced mathematics, who shared his love of cricket.
+On 13 February 1923, at St Paul's Anglican Church, Adelaide, he married Dorothy Eleanor Dolling, a New Zealander with a degree in advanced mathematics, who shared his love of cricket.
 They had a daughter and a son.

 Dolling became a cricket selector for South Australia, and in 1928 he was appointed to the Australian Test selection panel.
 He continued to serve in both positions until his death, and also managed South Australian teams.
 He did post-graduate study at a London hospital in 1934, at a time that coincided with the Australian Test team's tour of England.
 He also studied in Germany; he spoke German fluently.

 Death

-He suffered a seizure in his surgery on 11 June 1936 and died within an hour.
+Dolling suffered a seizure in his surgery on 11 June 1936 and died within an hour.
 In an obituary, The Referee, assessing his work as a selector, said he "was an exceptional judge of a cricketer and possessed a high judicial sense of fair play".
 Don Bradman, who was appointed to the Test selection panel in his place, said Dolling was "a wise and tactful administrator, and that, as a selector, he enjoyed the confidence of everybody".

-Dorothy (1897–1967) was a prominent member of the Country Women's Association and was awarded the OBE for her welfare work during World War II.
+Dorothy Dolling (1897–1967) was a prominent member of the Country Women's Association and was awarded the OBE for her welfare work during World War II.